-The aim of an evaluation is to determine the relevance, efficiency, effectiveness, development impact and sustainability of the respective project.
+The aim of an evaluation is to determine the relevance, efficiency, effectiveness, development impact and sustainability of a project.
 In doing so, the evaluation should enable the incorporation of lessons learned into the decision-making process of future projects.

 The main purposes of evaluation thus are